Is my favorite new TV show this year a ripoff?

 It's so funny because the human impulse of I just watch a show, I want to read something on the internet, I also have.

 It's never extended for me to court documents around the production, and I'm slightly jealous.
+Well, I mean, it should.

 Court documents are, as we'll see, the best.
+So, what do you find?

 Well,

-what I find is a much more complicated story because
+what I find is a much more complicated story because,

-Sherry Crichton has a lot of emails.
+Sherry Creighton has a lot of emails.

-And these emails are from John Wells.
+And these emails are from John Wells,

 Noah Wiley, and they are very detailed and very emotive.